 History of Startup Haven

-Startup Haven got it’s start as Startup Poker 2.0.
-It began in early 2007 as a friendly, low-stakes poker game among a few Seattle entrepreneurs, execs and investors who wanted to learn how to play the game better.
+Thus was born Startup Poker 2.o.
 With the blessing of spouses, the game would move from house to house.
 As the invitee list grew, the event out-grew our home-based venues (and the patience of our families) and so the event moved to a semi-permanent home — a large conference room at my own startup’s offices.

 In the first year, we averaged 10 – 15 attendees each month in that humble conference room.
 But the event grew slowly month by month.
 At first, we were lucky to fill one table… then it was two tables… then three… then four… then five… then a waiting list.
-Our regular events now draw between 30 and 50 attendees and the venues move between startup-friendly co-working spaces, cool startup offices and iconic technology accelerator spaces.
+Our regular Seattle events now draw between 50 and 60 attendees and the venues move between startup-friendly co-working spaces, cool startup offices and iconic technology accelerator spaces.

 From the beginning, it was clear that sitting around a poker table was an unusually effective way to build relationships as it had a leveling effect on the players — suddenly, the traditional barriers that existed between young or inexperienced or bootstrapping tech entrepreneurs, their successful serial entrepreneur counterparts, venture capitalists, investment bankers, private equity partners, etc. disappeared.
 Now they were just colleagues hanging out, playing poker and trash talking.